n1chols/nixos-simple-system/README.md

 # nixos-simple-system
 A rigid flake to output a working system for any personal computer using the simplest set of options possible.

-This flake works by wrapping `nixpkgs.lib.nixosSystem` which is a more minimal/vanilla alternative to using higher level wrappers like flake-parts.
+This flake works by wrapping `nixpkgs.lib.nixosSystem`, intending to be a more minimal/vanilla alternative to higher level wrappers like [flake-parts](https://github.com/hercules-ci/flake-parts).

 ## Options
 Note that the only required option is `rootDevice` to enable a working filesystem.